Comfortable running shoes are shoes that fit well, but how do you find the proper running shoe fit?

 - Blisters on your heels – occur when your heel is not secure and slips around in your shoe.
 Choose a shoe with a narrow heel cup for extra support.

-- Blisters on the ball of your foot – happen when your shoe are too wide, and your foot bed slides around upon impact.
+- Blisters on the ball of your foot – happen when your shoes are too wide, and your foot bed slides around upon impact.

 How to choose running shoes that fit